tus/tus-node-server/.changeset/shy-taxis-smile.md

 '@tus/server': patch
 ---

-Fix a crash when `onResponseError` returns a null-body status (204, 205, or 304).
+Fix a crash when a response hook returns a null-body status (204, 205, or 304).